 3. Support the annual running expenses in a manner that offers reasonable remuneration to the staff and upkeep of the facilities.

 4. Support the construction of infrastructure that provides education, physical, environmental and cultural needs of student life.

 Structure of Eklavya Model Residential Schools:

 a) Admission to these schools will be through selection/competition with suitable provision for preference to children belonging to Primitive Tribal Groups, first-generation students, etc.

 b) Sufficient land would be given by the State Government for the school, playgrounds, hostels, residential quarters, etc., free of cost.

 c) The number of seats for boys and girls will be equal.

 d) In these schools, education will be entirely free.

 f) At the Higher Secondary level (class XI & XII), there will be three sections per class for the three streams in Science, Commerce & Humanities.
-The maximum sanctioned strength of the each section may be 30 students.
-In case of short fall in a section, ST students from other schools may be admitted as per procedure mentioned at above para (a).
+The maximum sanctioned strength of each section maybe 30 students.
+In the case of shortfall in a section, ST students from other schools may be admitted as per procedure mentioned above para (a).

 Management and Running of EMRS: